Homesteading Blog

 Interview With Kristen Olthuis From Little House Creations in Chilliwack

 In our most recent blog post article, we get to chat with Kristen Olthuis of Little House Creations in Chilliwack about her hand-made small-batch artisanal soy-based candle business, how the business got started, and what makes them different, we love learning about community members and supporting them and hope you do as well.
 For people with an inclination to support those who have autism, this is a good blog post to read and a business to support.
 Who are you and what do you enjoy about running your candle business?
 Hello, I’m Kristen, residing in Chilliwack, BC.
-What I find most appealing about operating my candle business is the autonomy …
+What I find

-Interview With Kristen Olthuis From Little House Creations in Chilliwack READ BLOG POST >
+Interview With Kristen Olthuis From Little House Creations in Chilliwack Read Blog Post

 Dragana Skoro SoapScapes Natural Craft Small Batch Artisanal Soap Producer Company in Abbotsford British Columbia Canada